-Parents or guardians will be notified annually regarding the student's progress toward achieving state and district expectations for proficiency in reading, mathematics, science, and writing.
+Parents or guardians will be notified annually regarding the student's progress toward achieving state and district expectations for proficiency in English Language Arts, mathematics, and science.
 The district school board must report to the parent the student's result on each statewide assessment test.
 Progress reporting must be provided to the parent in writing in a format adapted by the district school board.
 Schools shall use district-adopted report cards to report grades at nine-week intervals in elementary schools.
 Interval grades shall be based upon assignments and tests, class participation, research, and other activities.
 Grades shall be supported by records which indicate how the teacher arrived at the evaluation.